robinst/jj/docs/design/copy-tracking.md

 `jj cp|mv` may accept directory paths as a convenience and perform the appropriate tree modification operations, the renames will be recorded at the file level, one for each copied/moved file.

+## Alternatives considered

+### Detect copies (like Git)

+Git doesn't record copy info.
+Instead, it infers it when comparing two trees.

+It seems hard to make this model scale to very large repos.
+By supporting querying of copy info only between commits (not trees) as we have in the chosen solution, we allow the backend to consider the history when calculating the copies.

+### Record file IDs in trees (BitKeeper-like model)

+BitKeeper records a file ID for each path (or maybe it's a path for each file ID).
+That way you can compare two arbitrary trees, find the added and deleted files and just compare the file IDs to figure out which of them are renames.

+This model doesn't seem to be easily extensible to support copies (in addition to renames).

+To perform a rebase across millions of commits, we would not want to diff the full trees because that would be too expensive (probably millions of modified files).
+We could perhaps instead find renames by bisecting to find the commit deleted any of the files modified in the commit we're rebasing.

+Another problem is how to synthesize the file IDs in the Git backend.